About Evolving Past...

 Personal Health Struggles

-Nate’s interest in brain health, prevention, and disease treatments was spawned in part by his own illness.
-Over the course of his second and third years of medical training he suffered severe memory loss.
+Nate’s interest in brain health, prevention, and disease treatments started, like so many others, with his own illness.
+Over the course of his second and third years of medical training Nate suffered severe memory loss.
 This left him shaken and with very few people to confide in…and he learned first hand what it feels like to “lose your mind.”
 Applying the core principles of Functional Medicine — ascertaining the root drivers of his illness — and with support of his family, Nate’s memory and brain function improved to the best shape of his adult life.
 These experiences and his curiosity for “doing things a better way” have led him to share these ideas and more on the Evolving Past Alzheimer’s platform.

 While on this journey Nate has been afforded extraordinary opportunities including an Intramural Research Training Award at the National Institutes of Health (medicinal chemistry and drug design), a term with health information technology giant Cerner Corporation, and fellowship training in Geriatric Medicine at the Cleveland Clinic.